gene-git/Arch-SKM/README.md

 ## 5.1 kernel build package

 In the directory where the kernel package is built:

       $ mkdir certs-local

 This directory will provide the tools to create the keys, as well as signing kernel modules.

-  Put these files into certs-local:
+  - Copy these files into certs-local directory:

         genkeys.py
         x509.oot.genkey
         install-certs.py
         sign_module.py

+### genkey.py & x509.oot.genkey

-  The files genkey.py and its companion configuration file x509.oot.genkey are used to create key pairs.
+genkey.py along with its configuration file x509.oot.genkey are used to create key pairs.
-  It also provides the kernel with the key to sign the out of tree modules by updating the config file used to build the kernel.
+It also provides the kernel with the key to sign out of tree modules by updating the config file used to build the kernel.

-  sign_module.py signs out of tree kernel modules.
-It can be run manually and is invoked by dkms/kernel-sign.sh.
-It handles modules compressed with xz and gzip and depends on python-zstandard package to help handle those compressed with zstd.

 genkeys.py will create the key pairs in a directory named by date-time.
-It defaults to refreshing the keys every 7 days but this can be changed with command line option.
+It defaults to refreshing the keys every 7 days but this can be changed with the *--refresh* command line option.

 It also creates a soft link named 'current' which points to the newly created directory with the 'current' keys.
 The actual key directory is named by date and time.

 genkeys will check and update kernel configs given by the  --config config(s) option.
 This takes either a single config file, or a shell glob for mulitple files. e.g. --config 'conf/config.*'.
 Remember to quote any wildcard characters to prevent the shell from expanding them.

 All configs will be updated with the same key.
 The default keytype is ec (elliptic curve) and the default hash is sha512.
 These can be changed with command line options.
 See genkeys.py -h for more details.

+###  sign_module.py

+signs out of tree kernel modules.
+It can be run manually but is typically invoked by dkms/kernel-sign.sh.
+It handles modules compressed with zstad, xz and gzip and depends on python-zstandard package to help handle those compressed with zstd.

+###  install-certs.py i

-  install-certs.py is to be called from the package_headers() function of PKGBUILD to install the signing keys.
+is called from the package_headers() function of PKGBUILD to install the signing keys.
 Example is given below.

 These files are all provided.

 ## 5.2 dkms support

     $ mkdir certs-local/dkms

 Add 2 files to the dkms dir:

         kernel-sign.conf
         kernel-sign.sh

 These will be installed in /etc/dkms and provide a mechanism for dkms to automatically sign modules (using the local key above) - this is the reccommended way to sign kernel modules.
 As explained, below - once this is installed - all that is needed to have dkms automatically sign modules is to make a soft link:

         $ cd /etc/dkms
         ln -s kernel-sign.conf <module-name>.conf

 For example:

         ln -s kernel-sign.conf vboxdrv.conf

 The link creation can easily be added to an arch package to simplify further if desired.

 # 6. Modify PKGBUILD